meta-pytorch/torchforge/src/forge/observability/README.md

 Defined per backend.
 You have three options:

-- **global_reduce**: N ranks = 1 charts.
-Ranks accumulate → Controller reduces → 1 entry per flush.
+- **global_reduce**: N ranks = 1 chart.
+Reduces metrics across all ranks.
 Ideal for a single aggregated view (e.g., average loss chart).
 - **per_rank_reduce**: N ranks = N charts.
-Each rank reduces locally → log once per rank per flush.
+Each rank reduces locally and logs to its own logger.
 Ideal for per-rank performance debugging (e.g., GPU utilization).
 - **per_rank_no_reduce**: N ranks = N charts.
-Values are logged immediately without reduction.
+Each rank streams to its own logger without reduction.
 Ideal for real-time streams.

 Consider an example with an actor running on 2 replicas, each with 2 processes, for a total of 4 ranks.
 We will record the sum of the rank values.
 For example, rank_0 records 0, and rank_1 records 1.